 If your main concerns are fine lines or wrinkles, you can use tamanu oil in combination with jojoba oil on a daily basis to really tackle those imperfections and restore the skin's natural elasticity.

-Stary by washing and drying your face, after which you can apply the tamanu-jojoba oil mixture on your face.
-Let it act for twenty minutes and then rinse off with lukewarm water.
+Stary by washing and drying your face.
+Then, apply the tamanu-jojoba oil mixture to your skin.
+Let it act for 20 minutes and then rinse it off with lukewarm water.

-If you have an open wound, do not use tamanu oil!
+Do not use tamanu oil on open wounds!
 In this case, go visit your doctor and seek treatment.
 Don't use it to treat infected wounds, either - you'll need a doctor's care.
-When the wound is closed you can apply a few drops of tamanu oil directly on the affected skin to help the skin heal faster.
-Let it absorb in the skin and don't wash it afterward.
+When the wound is closed, you can apply a few drops of tamanu oil directly on the affected skin, as tamanu oil helps it heal faster.
+Let it absorb in the skin, and don't wash it afterward.

-Another thing: Before using it on problematic skin, make sure you're not allergic to the oil, as it can make things much worse.
+Another thing: before using this oil on problematic skin, make sure you're not allergic, as it can make things much worse.

-From the things we do know about tamanu oil we can say that it's safe to use and potentially beneficial for people with dry skin, sunburns, fungal infections, eczema and psoriasis, acne and acne scars, stretch marks, ingrown hair, and rashes and skin irritations.
+From the things we know about tamanu oil, we can say it's potentially beneficial for people with dry skin, sun damage, fungal infections, eczema and psoriasis, acne and acne scars, stretch marks, ingrown hair, rashes, and skin irritations.
 You can use it with essential oils or other carrier oils to help with a range of conditions.

-Still, consider tamanu oil as a great moisturizer that can help your skin relieve symptoms on all skin types rather than act as a miracle cure for the above-mentioned conditions.
+Tamanu oil will help your skin relieve symptoms on all skin types rather than act as a miracle cure for the conditions mentioned above.